kurko/nlp-research/nlu_generalization/README.md

   These differences can be tracked via dictionaries or neural nets, whatever proves to be more efficient in the short and long-term.

+## Reserved types

+Some types have predefined features and are reserved.

+    wildcard

 ## Features

 ### Token generalization